 The dream was helped into fruition by founding members, Hadley Mongell and Salwa Touma, who had cared for family members with severe cardiac disease, along with Jessica Melore, a public health advocate, heart attack survivor and heart transplant recipient from age 16, who understood from a patient’s perspective the impact family support can have on the healing process.
 These founding members are the initial Harboring Hearts Housing volunteers that dedicated significant amounts of time and passion to the cause.

-Harboring Hearts received their official 501c3 on April 10, 2009, the anniversary of Michelle’s father’s passing.
+Harboring Hearts received notice of their official 501c3 on April 10, 2009, the anniversary of Michelle’s father’s passing.

 Harboring Hearts’s mission is rooted in each of its founding members’ personal connection to heart disease.